kamilmielnik/scrabble-solver/README.md

 It got to `1.4.0` - I have added en-US & en-GB locales support, a mini tutorial and kept the dependencies up to date (e.g. upgraded React from 15 to 16).

 Frontend development has changed, I've learned a few things - it was time for `scrabble-solver@2.0.0`.
 In 2019 I started to work on a new version.
 But due to many distractions the work took around 2 years to complete.
 Nevertheless, here it is, a shiny, state-of-the-art frontend app, January 2021 - 9 years after the first project.

+### Scrabble Solver 1

+A piece of history, available at http://scrabble-solver-v1.kamilmielnik.com/.